 Obsessive Compulsive Disorder (OCD) is a relatively common anxiety disorder, and one that can have a very debilitating impact.
 People with OCD experience reoccurring, intrusive thoughts that lead to behaviors that they feel compelled to repeat, usually in a ritualistic manner.
 OCD can interfere with all aspects of a person’s life.

-For people with OCD, the purpose of their complicated rituals is to ward off unwelcome and persistent thoughts and feelings, and to escape or reduce anxiety.
+For people with Obsessive Compulsive Disorder, the purpose of their complicated rituals is to ward off unwelcome and persistent thoughts and feelings, and to escape or reduce anxiety.
 While people with OCD don’t get pleasure from their rituals or behaviors, they may feel temporary relief from the anxiety caused by their recurring thoughts.

 Since 2002, the Delray Center’s team of practitioners, led by board-certified psychiatrist Dr. Raul Rodriguez, has designed personalized treatment programs for those suffering from OCD.
 Our focus on the total health needs of clients, and the use of both integrative therapies and Dialectical Behavior Therapy (DBT), has resulted in successful treatment of OCD and other disorders.
 For more information on our methodology, click here.